 Captain America: Civil War (2016)

 Captain America: Civil War is perhaps the greatest superhero movie that Christopher Nolan has not directed.
 My two favorite superhero movies (The Dark Knight and The Dark Knight Rises) belong to him.
-As of this post, my third favorite would probably be a toss-up between Batman Begins, Iron Man, and Captain America: Civil War.
-There are others (such as The Amazing Spider-Man, Iron Man 2, Captain America: The Winter Soldier, etc.) that are up there, but there is clearly a distinction between the top 3 or 4 and all of the others.
-I hope that superhero movies continue to get better, but unfortunately, it feels like we get 3-4 bad ones for every good one we get.
-So when we get a movie like Captain America: Civil War, it’s important to take pause, see it, praise it, and encourage more movies like it because we know that poor movies will continue to be made because all of them seem to gross over $100 million easily.
+As of this post, my third favorite is a toss-up between Batman Begins, Iron Man, and Captain America: Civil War.
+Others (such as The Amazing Spider-Man, Iron Man 2, Captain America: The Winter Soldier, etc.) are up there, but there is clearly a distinction between the top 3 or 4 and all of the others.
+I hope superhero movies continue to improve, but unfortunately, we get 3 to 4 bad ones for every good one.
+So when we get a film like Captain America: Civil War, it’s important to take pause, see it, praise it, and encourage more movies like it because we know that poor movies will continue to be made because all of them seem to gross over $100 million easily.
 And the reason they do is our fault.
 We continue to see these terrible movies.
 But that is a different story for a different day.

 Captain America: The Winter Soldier (2014)

-In a day and age where it seems like a new superhero movie is getting released every other week, it is hard for an average mainstream moviegoer to know which ones are worth watching, which ones to skip, and what order you should watch these movies.
-This seems to be particularly important with the Marvel movies and of even more importance with The Avenger movies.
-I have done my best to see The Avenger movies as they’ve been released, but there have been some that I have found to be terribly along the way, including Thor: The Dark World and Avengers: Age of Ultron.
-It certainly has not helped that Marvel characters who aren’t Avengers (like Spider-Man) are starting to show up in movies featuring The Avengers.
+In a day and age where it seems like a new superhero movie is getting released every other week, it is hard for an average mainstream moviegoer to know which ones are worth watching, which ones to skip, and in what order you should watch these movies.
+This is particularly important with the Marvel movies and even more important with The Avenger movies.
+I have done my best to see The Avengers movies as they’ve been released, but I haven’t always been successful.
+It certainly has not helped that Marvel characters who aren’t Avengers (like Spider-Man) are starting to appear in movies featuring The Avengers.
 It’s only a matter of time before all of these other Marvel characters (Ant-Man, Deadpool, etc.) start appearing in each newly released movie.
-At that time, it just might be time to give up.
-Don’t even get me started about the future when either Marvel or DC buys the other out and we get characters like Superman, Batman, Spider-Man, Iron-Man, Thor, Captain America, Flash, Wonder Woman, The Green Lantern, Hulk, etc. all end up in the same movie.
-It won’t occur for a while, but when this market becomes stale many, many years from now, there will be too much money sitting on the table not to do it.
-Of course, the purists will also be upset those who write the comics (though they most likely already are), but if I’ve learned anything, it’s that money speaks.
+At that time, it might be time to give up.
+Don’t even get me started about the future when either Marvel or DC buys the other out, and we get characters like Superman, Batman, Spider-Man, Iron-Man, Thor, Captain America, Flash, Wonder Woman, The Green Lantern, Hulk, etc., all end up in the same movie.
+It won’t occur for a while, but when this market becomes stale many years from now, there will be too much money sitting on the table not to do it.
+Of course, the purists will also be upset by those who write the comics (though they most likely already are), but if I’ve learned anything, it’s that money speaks.